yoren/gravityflow/readme.txt

 = Who is it for? =

-Gravity Flow is for organisations and departments of any size that need to get a form-based workflow process up and running online quickly with no technical knowledge.
-These processes often already exist either offline or online but inefficiently implemented.
+Gravity Flow is for organisations and departments of any size that need to get a form-based workflow process up and running online quickly with no programming.
+These processes usually already exist either offline or online but are often inefficiently implemented.

 = How does it work? =